siffletdata/terraform-provider-sifflet/docs/resources/tag.md

 page_title: "sifflet_tag Resource - terraform-provider-sifflet"
 subcategory: ""
 description: |-
   Tags are used to classify data in Sifflet.
-This resource can not create 'Classification' tags, as these tags are automatically created by Sifflet.
-See the Sifflet documentation https://docs.siffletdata.com/docs/tags for more about tag types.
+  	This resource manages 'regular' tags.
+See the [Sifflet documentation](https://docs.siffletdata.com/docs/tags) for more about tag types.",
 ---

 # sifflet_tag (Resource)

 Tags are used to classify data in Sifflet.

-This resource can not create 'Classification' tags, as these tags are automatically created by Sifflet.
-See the [Sifflet documentation](https://docs.siffletdata.com/docs/tags) for more about tag types.
+		This resource manages 'regular' tags.
+See the [Sifflet documentation](https://docs.siffletdata.com/docs/tags) for more about tag types.",

 ## Example Usage